Alex Murdaugh trial jury to visit scene of wife and son’s murders

 The jury in Alex Murdaugh’s high-profile murder trial will visit the scene where his wife Maggie and son Paul were brutally gunned down in the summer of 2021.

-Judge Clifton Newman agreed on Monday to send the panel on a jury visit to the Murdaugh family’s sprawling 1,700 Moselle estate, before they decide the fate of the disgraced legal scion and accused killer.
+Judge Clifton Newman agreed on Monday to send the panel on a jury visit to the Murdaugh family’s sprawling 1,700-acre Moselle estate before they decide the fate of the disgraced legal scion and accused killer.

 As part of the visit, jurors will tour the dog kennels and the feed room where Mr Murdaugh is accused of shooting dead his wife and son back on 7 June 2021.